LLNL/nfs-directory-source/doc/testing.md

 plugin.path=share/java,~/src/kafkaconnectors/target
 ```

-Now you should be able to run `bin/test.sh` (and press Ctrl+C to exit the test consumer).
+Now you should be able to run `bin/test.sh`

 Correct output looks like: